seynur/blog/_posts/2025-12-24-building-a-behavioral-ml-engine-for-windows-authentication-logs-part1.md

 This clear division of tasks helps keep the Splunk app straightforward while giving the ML engine all the flexibility it needs!

-ML Sidecar is intentionally built like a "*companion engine*":
-- Splunk remains the source of truth for raw events
-- Python runs the heavy modeling/scoring work outside Splunk search runtime
-- Results are exported to KVStore collections for fast dashboards and investigations

 ---

 ## 🧮 3.
 Feature Engineering (Extracted → Computed → Learned)